vrmgervais/Personal-crypto-ticker/README.md

 11) Select the event source from drop down (Time-driven) then adjust to what suits you.
 12) Click save and that should be it.

 That should be all, I have gone further and added a trend marker next to my values which checks the previous days value and compares it to the current value to see if it has gone up or down.
-This code can be inserted into the following cell (below the last value) - ```=IFS(B3>B2,"⇧",B3<B2,"⇩",TRUE,"-")``` I have used ASCII characters for up & down values, you can use whatever you want by replacing them in this function.
+This code can be inserted into the following cell (below and right to the last value) - ```=IFS(B3>B2,"⇧",B3<B2,"⇩",TRUE,"-")``` I have used ASCII characters for up & down values, you can use whatever you want by replacing them in this function.
+My values are in column B, please change this function suit your needs.
+I will upload pictures to demostrate.

 You can then create a graph to capture your daily movements that will create something interesting in the coming days / weeks/ months / years etc.